MZaFaRM/ETLAB-Autosubmit/README.md

 # Notes

-I learned the hard way (ie: already wrote the code) that free hosting sites usually limit the communication between sites, hence, unless I pay for this app.
-It would never be ported to the web - which is likely never.
+I learned the hard way (ie: already wrote the code in django :/) that free hosting sites usually limit the communication between sites, hence, It would never be ported to the web unless I pay for this app - which is likely never.